bibek22/blog/content/simulations/piCollision.md

 If you're unsure what this is about, watch this awesome [video](https://www.youtube.com/watch?v=jsYwFizhncE) that explains everything.
 Code for this simulation is available on my github.

+But let me explain the setup here anyway.
+So, you have two blocks on a frictionless surface free to move in one direction.

+The small block has $1$ unit mass.
+The bigger block has mass of some power $n$ of $100$ units.
+And for the reason that is very well explained in the above linked video, the number of total collisions that happen before both the mass slide towards infinity never to interact again - that number comes out to be a whole number with first $n$ digits of $\pi$.

 Small mass: <data id="small">1</data> Kg<br>
 Big mass: <data id="big">100</data> Kg<br>